-Research project [PL3035]
+Research project 2: consolidation [PL3035] [previously named Research project]

 This module aims to provide students with an opportunity to conduct and report original research.
 Students will collect data using the methods and materials approved in the Research Project Preparation module and analyse and report the data in the form of an original written paper.